-SFR Security Functions (TOE Summary Specification) FMT_MTD.1 Initialization of authentication data is restricted to administrative users Authentication Data during the creation of new users in SM.
+SFR Security Functions (TOE Summary Specification) FMT MSA.3 Restrictive default values for security attributes are defined for the objects when they are created.
+Default values can be defined by an administrative user for all object types and by the user for file system objects created under his control. (see above, i.e. SM and DA).
+Some default values are defined in TSF databases as defined in TP .
+FMT_MTD.1 The protection and management of the audit trail is described in AU as Audit Trail well as in SM.
+There tools available for converting the audit data to human readable format as well as the tool for searching the audit trail data are described.
+FMT_MTD.1 The way an authorized administrator can select the events to be audited is Audited Events defined in AU and SM.
+FMT_MTD.1 User security attributes are protected as required by the user identification User Attributes and authentication data management IA and during the creation of new users in SM .
+User attributes are stored in TSF databases described in TP .
+FMT_MTD.1 Initialization of authentication data is restricted to administrative users Authentication Data during the creation of new users in SM.
 Authentication data (in encrypted form) and attributes are stored in TSF databases described in TP.
 Users are allowed to change their own authentication data within the limits defined by an administrative user.
 This is described in SM FMT_REV.1 The revocation of user security attributes as required in FMT_REV.1 is User Attributes realized by the user management functions of SM.
 FMT_REV.1 Revocation of object security attributes is realized by the access control Object Attributes configuration and management function SM.
-FMT SMF.1 Management of security functions is addressed in the following security functions: Object security attributes management: DA (File system objects and IPC objects).
+FMT_SMF.1 Management of security functions is addressed in the following security functions: Object security attributes management: DA (File system objects and IPC objects).
 In addition the following management functions are defined: Audit trail management: AU and SM.
+Audit trail management: AU and SM.
 Audit event management: AU and SM.
 User attribute management: SM Authentication management: SM and IA In addition most of the management functions use the TSF databases (TP) to store management configurations.
 FMT_SMR.1 The required roles are maintained within the security management of the roles in function SM.
-FPT_AMT.1 The ability of the authorized administrator to test the functions of the underlying abstract machine are described in TP .
+FPT AMT.1 The ability of the authorized administrator to test the functions of the underlying abstract machine are described in TP .
 FPT_RVM.1 The TSF invocation guarantee functionality TP ensure that TSP enforcement functions are always invoked before functions in the TSC are allowed to proceed.
-FPT_SEP.1 The required domain separation for the TSF is realized by the kernel functionality itself, the kernel modules and trusted processes as described in TP, the discretionary access control mechanism described in DA and the internal TOE protection mechanisms described in TP.
-FPT_STM.1 The function for the generation of a reliable time stamp is defined in SM.
-FTP_ITC.1 The function for setting up a trusted channel between the TOE and another trusted IT product using the SSH v2 or SSL v3 protocol is described in SC .
+FPT_SEP.1 The required domain separation for the TSF is realized by the kernel functionality itself, the kernel modules and trusted processes as described in TP, the discretionary access control mechanism described in DA and the internal TOE protection mechanisms described in TP .
+FPT_STM.1 The function for the generation of a reliable time stamp is defined in SM .
+FTP_ITC.1 The function for setting up a trusted channel between the TOE and another trusted IT product using the SSH v2 or SSL v3 protocol is described in CS